 Duty What this duty might include To make arrangements for the personal dose monitoring of radiation workers.
 The need for personal dose monitoring (e.g. TLDs) is identified in the risk assessment and summarised in the RADUSER form.
 RPSs should administer, or oversee the administration of, the dosemeter issue and return from users and notify any changes in circumstances to the approved dosimetry service.
 Report elevated or unusual results from the dose reports to the RPU including results that are above the locally set Dose Investigation Levels (DILs).
 Informing users of their dose results.
 Ensuring additional requirements for Classified Persons in their area are met; this will likely involve discussion with the RPU and Occupational Health Service.
 To assist Classified Persons in the preparation of the information they are required to send to the Appointed Doctor/Occupational Health Service ahead of a Classified Person medical.
 To coordinate the arrangements for the provision of the University's basic training in radiation protection to relevant radiation workers.
 Ensuring radiation workers know where to find information about the RPU training courses and what courses they should sit based on their radiation application.
-Checking RP training being claimed from other establishments is genuine and fit-for-purpose.
+Checking RP training being claimed from other establishments is genuine & fit-for-purpose.
 Checking marks from users sitting the competence assessments.
 To monitor/supervise the accounting of radioactive substances in their area.
 Instruct users on how to account for their radioactive substances usage on RETAIN.
 RPSs may be asked to supply the unique identifier or give advice on a numbering system for unique monitoring of the radioactive stock material in their areas.
 Checking that radioactive substances are being stored in suitable containers/fridges and are being kept in a secure manner.
-Monitor/supervise the data held in RETAIN for their area and ensure, so far as reasonably practicable, that it is correct and up to date to allow the RPU to prepare monthly summaries.
+Monitor/supervise the data held in RETAIN for their area and ensure, so far as reasonably practicable, that it is correct & up to date to allow the RPU to prepare monthly summaries.
+To ensure any monthly summaries of radioactive substances usage not on RETAIN are kept up to date to allow the RPU to prepare end of year summaries for the SEPA.